Everyone Has A Choice, Including God:

 Fatalism is the belief that all events are predetermined and therefore inevitable.
 This is not what the Bible reveals about God.
 All events are known by God, not determined by Him.
 We determine what we will do, and the results of our actions are our responsibility.
 The knowledge that God has of all events does not mean He caused them, good or bad, only that He knew what would happen.
 It is based upon this foreknowledge that God makes all His decisions and chooses to make all things turn out for good for those who love Him.

-Atheists criticize the idea that God is infallible and knows all things, but does nothing about them.
-This argument states that we have no control over what will happen because God decided what will happen, therefore it is unfair to condemn us for what we do, since we have no choice.
+Atheists criticize the idea that God is infallible and knows all things, but does nothing about evil and suffering.
+This argument also states that we have no control over what will happen because God decided what will happen, therefore it is unfair to condemn us for what we do, since we have no choice.
 Once again, the premise is wrong:

 - God knows all things, causes all things to turn out for good for those who love Him.